By David Rifkind, Florida International University

 Roberts was born in Mexico, Missouri, on March 7, 1871.11Much of the foundational research on Isabel Roberts was conducted by John A. Dalles, a Presbyterian minister in Longwood, Florida.
 Additional preliminary research for this entry was conducted by Liza Roisman.
 Jean Witherington and Olive Horning of the St. Cloud Historical Society generously aided my own research.
 Her father, James, was a mechanic and a native of Utica, New York, while her mother, Mary, was from Prince Edward Island, Canada.
 They married in New York in 1867 and soon relocated to Missouri, where Isabel and her older sister, Charlotte, were born.
 The family moved to Providence, Rhode Island, before settling in South Bend, Indiana, where James Roberts took over the position of deputy director of inspections for the state of Indiana.
 James and Mary Roberts would remain in Indiana for the next four decades.

-During their time in Indiana, the Roberts family joined the First Presbyterian Church of South Bend, and Isabel would be an active member of several Presbyterian congregations, including the River Forest (Illinois) Presbyterian Church (1909) and the First Presbyterian Church in St. Cloud, Florida (1916), and, in Orlando, Florida, the First Presbyterian Church (1922) and the Park Lake Presbyterian Church (1925).22Isabel Roberts information file, Frank Lloyd Wright Preservation Trust Research Center at the Frank Lloyd Wright Home and Studio, Oak Park, Illinois.
+During their time in Indiana, the Roberts family joined the First Presbyterian Church of South Bend, and Isabel would become an active member of several Presbyterian congregations, including the River Forest (Illinois) Presbyterian Church (1909) and the First Presbyterian Church in St. Cloud, Florida (1916), and, in Orlando, Florida, the First Presbyterian Church (1922) and the Park Lake Presbyterian Church (1925).22Isabel Roberts information file, Frank Lloyd Wright Preservation Trust Research Center at the Frank Lloyd Wright Home and Studio, Oak Park, Illinois.
 It was through their membership in the church and related civic organizations that the Roberts family came to know Laura Caskey Bowsher, who, as Laura DeRhoades, would later commission Frank Lloyd Wright to design the K. C. DeRhodes House in South Bend (1906) after being introduced to Wright by Isabel Roberts.

 In 1899, Roberts began a three-year course of studies at the Atelier Masqueray-Chambers in New York, which Emmanuel Louis Masqueray and Walter B. Chambers had inaugurated six years earlier as an atelier based on the program of the École des Beaux-Arts in Paris.
-By the time Roberts arrived in New York, Masqueray had expanded the atelier to include a second location, which was later characterized as the first Beaux-Arts atelier for women in the United States.33Grace Hoadley Dodge, et al., What Women Can Earn: Occupations of Women and Their Compensation (New York: Tribune Association, 1898), 107.
+By the time Roberts arrived in New York, Masqueray had expanded the atelier to include a second location, which was later characterized as the first Beaux-Arts atelier for women in the United States.33Grace Hoadley Dodge et al., What Women Can Earn: Occupations of Women and Their Compensation (New York: Tribune Association, 1898), 107.
 Masqueray was a decorated graduate of, and professor at, the venerable French institution, and had been recruited to come to America by former students.
 He advocated extending Beaux-Arts education to “serious” female students at a time when institutional discrimination frequently excluded women from educational and professional opportunities in architecture.

 After completing her time at the Atelier Masqueray-Chambers in 1901, Roberts moved to Illinois to take a position with Frank Lloyd Wright in the studio he had opened in Oak Park three years earlier.44On her 1921 application for membership in the American Institute of Architects, Roberts listed 1899–1901 as the dates of her time in Chambers and Masqueray’s atelier, and 1902–14 as her years in Wright’s studio.
 It is possible that from 1912 to 1914 she worked for Wright’s former associate, William Drummond.
 Isabel Roberts, Application for membership in the American Institute of Architects, September 11, 1921.
 The American Institute of Architects Archives.
 Roberts joined Marion Mahony (who was just a month older than her) as one of two women in Wright’s office.
 The precise scope of Roberts’s work in Wright’s studio is a matter of some contention.
 Wright, who was notoriously reluctant to share credit for designs that carried his name, described Roberts as his bookkeeper and babysitter, and historians have repeated this assertion.
 Grant Manson, who interviewed Roberts and many of her colleagues while researching Wright’s work during the Prairie School period, described Roberts as Wright’s “bookkeeper and general factum.”
 Manson minimized her contribution to the office’s work when he wrote that “she did occasionally try her hand at design and certainly worked on some of the detail drawings of her own house.”55Grant Carpenter Manson and Donald D. Walker, Frank Lloyd Wright to 1910: The First Golden Age (New York: Reinhold, 1958), 217.
 Brendan Gill’s hagiographic biography of Wright refers to Roberts as the “office manager of the Oak Park studio” and speculates on whether the two engaged in an affair, without explaining why a trained architect would not have participated in the design and construction activities of a small office with a large number of commissions.66Brendan Gill, Many Masks: A Life of Frank Lloyd Wright (New York: Putnam, 1987), 11–12.
 Yet Gill later notes that Roberts, along with John van Bergen, was entrusted with completing the commissions that Wright left in progress when he left Oak Park for Europe in late 1909.77Gill, 208.
 The projects Roberts and van Bergen oversaw in Wright’s absence included the Laura Gale residence (also known as the Mrs. Thomas H. Gale residence) in Oak Park and the Stohr Arcade Building in Chicago (both 1909).88Isabel Roberts information file, Frank Lloyd Wright Preservation Trust Research Center at the Frank Lloyd Wright Home and Studio, Oak Park, Ill.
 John Dalles, who has written the most extensive chronicle of Roberts’s work, quotes Henry Russell Hitchcock and Edgar Kaufmann Jr., identifying Roberts as “one of the drafters in his office,” and Thomas A. Heinz, who noted, “She was an architect in her own right and her talent and position in Wright’s Oak Park office has been largely ignored and underestimated.”99Dalles, op cit.
 Dalles quotes Henry Russell Hitchcock and Edgar Kaufmann, The Rise of an American Architecture (New York: Museum of Modern Art and Praeger, 1970), 232; and Thomas A. Heinz, The Vision of Frank Lloyd Wright (Edison, N.J.: Chartwell Books, 2002), 140–141.